0nhc/FoundationPose/readme.md

 # Customized FoundationPose with RTX 40 Series GPU and CUDA 12.1

 This is my customized repo for FoundationPose running on RTX 40 Series GPU with CUDA 12.1.
-See detailed [README](original_readme.md).
+See detailed original [README](original_readme.md).

 ## Installation
 To install Python environment: